Interior Designer Elkhart Goshen Indiana

 Because of that, I'd have to say, they really gained an appreciation and curiosity for science and God's good creation (and yes, even the Amish buggies would slow down when passing by on days when naked kiddos played happily in the garden).

-And all were able to enjoy the responsibilities of raising and caring for pets.
+And all the kiddos were able to enjoy the responsibilities of raising and caring for pets.

 Both large ....

 They also learned some basic engineering and physics principles.
 Like how things work.